 But what an incredible journey it was!
 This has to be one of the stand-out moments in my career so far.

 One of the most incredible moments of this journey was when I got a phone call in the summer inviting me to a pre-season friendly.

 “Sure, who are you playing?”
 That was the obvious question.
 The answer took a few moments to sink in; we’re playing real Madrid!

-I paused for a moment and then gave that classic two-word reply, f**k off!
-But it was true, Little Bournemouth was going to be playing the mighty real Madrid, and I was invited with a top seat at the table!
+I paused momentarily and then gave that classic two-word reply, f**k off!
+But it was true, Little Bournemouth would be playing the mighty real Madrid, and I was invited with a top seat at the table!

-People mistakingly thought that we were Real Madrid when we turned up at the stadium.
-As we departed the bus, after a frantic period of shouting and photo taking, a sense of disappointment descended upon the crowd gathered around the stadium entrance!
+People mistakenly thought we were Real Madrid when we turned up at the stadium.
+As we departed the bus, after a frantic period of shouting and photo-taking, a sense of disappointment descended upon the crowd gathered around the stadium entrance!
 That was funny, but for a moment, I got a hint at what it must be like to be a top football player arriving at a big game.

-We headed upstairs to the ‘Bubbles’ champagne lounge and started to speculate with other members on how the match would go.
+We headed upstairs to the ‘Bubbles’ champagne lounge and started speculating with other members on how the match would go.
 A short while later, Harry Redknapp appeared, on crutches, to join us amongst other board members and dignitaries from the football clubs.

-It was one hell of a day and quite simply the best pre-season ever!
+It was one hell of a day and, quite simply, the best pre-season ever!
 I’d be lucky to experience anything like it again in my life.
-I hope for Bournemouth fans that this isn’t the case, as I grew really fond of the club when I was indirectly involved with them.
+I hope that this isn’t the case for Bournemouth fans, as I grew really fond of the club when I was indirectly involved with them.

-I wish them the best of luck for the new season back in the Premier League!
+I wish them the best of luck for the new season!